 The message of The Wizard of Oz and Judy Garland’s personal courage and strength is credited with giving many gay men the strength to come out and live their lives despite adversity.
 Thus came the expression “Friend of Dorothy,”

 Happy Birthday Judy.
-We still love you.
+We still love you and always will.